hstatsep-js/sep11-freedom-project/tool/learning-log.md

 3/25/2024
 * [web that makes sounds](https://sfxr.me/)
 * [favicon](https://www.w3schools.com/html/html_favicon.asp)

+4/7/2024

+* fixed visual bug on my grid.
+Where the last box was not showing up.

+> the issue was due to there being no closing tags in the previous html tag before my div 6.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc